 A Phase 2 proof of concept study was conducted in 2014 testing LV-101 versus placebo in PWS.
 This randomized, double-blinded, placebo-controlled study showed clinically meaningful improvements in hyperphagia and associated behavioral symptoms.
 These data were recently presented at the 2018 Annual Meeting of the Pediatric Academic Societies and published in JCI Insight.

-Based on the positive results seen in the Phase 2 study, Levo Therapeutics will be starting a Phase 3 clinical trial of LV-101 later in 2018.
+Based on the positive results seen in the Phase 2 study, Levo Therapeutics is currently enrolling patients in a Phase 3 clinical trial of LV-101.